 The lens colours offer an impressive range of purposefully engineered tints such as American Gray, American Tan, AGX, Blue Hydro, Granite, Coastal Gray, Cape Sand, Slate, Evergreen, Harvest, Northern Lights, Rose Gold and Atlantic Blue.

-The sunglasses are available in a variety of sizes to fit the smallest and largest heads.
+Randolph aviators are available in a variety of sizes to fit the smallest and largest heads.

-The company sometimes upgrades the designs of its classic styles with new brow bars, temple tips, frame colours and more, but buyers will always recognise the Randolph signature with jewellery-quality metals and handcrafted details in their American-made Aviators.
+The company sometimes upgrades the designs of its classic styles with new brow bars, temple tips, frame colours and more, but buyers will always recognise the Randolph signature with jewellery-quality metals and handcrafted details in their American-made Aviator sunglasses.
 The design philosophy achieves a careful balance between “Respect where you come from” and “Reinvent where you are going”.

-For those who demand nothing less than the best, Randolph meticulously engineers the finest crafted sunglasses in the world.
+For those who demand nothing less than the best, Randolph USA meticulously engineers the finest crafted sunglasses in the world.
 See and feel the difference.